CascadesCarnivoreProject/Carnassial/README.md

 Known limitations with Windows 7:

 * The Recycle Bin part of age out of automatic .tdb and .ddb backups and deletion of files is untested.
-* Users may need to [install .NET 4.6.1 or newer](https://msdn.microsoft.com/en-us/library/bb822049.aspx) if it's not already present using, for example, the [.NET 4.7.1 web installer](https://www.microsoft.com/en-us/download/details.aspx?id=56115).
+* Users may need to [install .NET 4.7.1 or newer](https://msdn.microsoft.com/en-us/library/bb822049.aspx) if it's not already present using, for example, the [.NET installer](https://www.microsoft.com/net/download/dotnet-framework-runtime).

 ### History
 Carnassial is named for [carnassials](https://en.wikipedia.org/wiki/Carnassial) as its function is analogous (though unfortunately it lacks the teeth's self-sharpening properties).